jessehouwing/azure-pipelines-snyk-task/README.md

 You can supply your snyk API-token through a service connection (recommended) or a text input.

-This task depends on snyk, which is not bundled in the current version.
-There are a few options available:
+This task depends on snyk, which is bundled in the current version.
+Should you want to use a specific versoinm there are a few options available:

  * Install snyk by prepending a NPM package task:
   * command: `install`